 Preconditions for recognition

-A higher education degree completed abroad can be recognised as comparable to a Master of Laws degree only if the studies completed are comparable in terms of extent, requirements, orientation and content to the studies that comprise the Finnish degrees of Bachelor of Laws and Master of Laws.
+A higher education degree completed abroad can be recognised as comparable to a Master of Laws degree only if the studies completed are comparable in terms of level and content to the studies that comprise the Finnish degrees of Bachelor of Laws and Master of Laws.

 If you receive a decision requiring you to complete supplementing studies, contact a Faculty of Law at a Finnish university to complete them.
 Apply for a final decision from the Finnish National Agency for Education after you have completed the required supplementing studies.